aammd/Habitat_Filtering/MS/OrgSize.md

 Zooplankton were collected on 50-micron Nytex mesh and fixed in 5% buffered formalin.
 Subsamples were then identified to the lowest taxonomic unit possible (species in most cases, except for bdelloid rotifers and harpaticoid copepods, left at the level of class and order, respectively).
 We measured bacterial community composition using denaturing gradient gel electrophoresis (DGGE; Muyzer et al. 1993).
 This analysis furnishes an approximation of bacterial diversity in the form of Operational Taxonomic Units (OTUs).
-We based these collection methods as closely as possible upon previous observational work, to facilitate a direct comparison (Farjalla et al. 2010).
+We based these collection methods as closely as possible upon previous observational work, to facilitate a direct comparison  [@Farjalla2012].

 ### Analyses